Budibase/website/content/blog/may-2021-release/index.md

 - Collaboration - this is our first major step towards multi-user collaboration.
 - Faster releases - developing on Electron brought with it additional work and effort that slowed us down.
 When developing in the cloud, we can ship new features quicker.

-Getting started with the new BudibaseTo run Budibase in the cloud, you will need Docker or Digital Ocean.
+### Getting started with the new Budibase

+To run Budibase in the cloud, you will need Docker or Digital Ocean.
 You can access the docs [here](http://docs.budibase.com/).

 *We hope to add more cloud services over the upcoming months, and welcome help/contributions from the community.